Pessimistic Off-Policy Optimization for Learning to Rank: Pessimistic Optimization

-To account for a potentially high uncertainty, prior works in bandits and reinforcement learning designed pessimistic \emph{lower confidence bounds (LCB)} and acted on them \citep{jin2021pessimism}.
-We adopt the same design principle and describe it in \cref{alg:off-policy optimization}.
-For any context-action pair $(X, A)$, we define $L(A, X)$ as a lower confidence bound on the value of list $A$ in context $X$, which satisfies $L(A, X) \leq V(A, X)$ with a high probability.
-Later in \cref{sec:structured pessimism,sec:lcbs}, we show how to construct such LCBs efficiently for entire lists of items.
-These LCBs, and our subsequent analysis (\cref{sec:analysis}), are our main technical contributions.
+To account for uncertainty, prior works in bandits and reinforcement learning designed pessimistic \emph{lower confidence bounds (LCB)} and acted on them \citep{jin_is_2021}.
+We adopt the same design principle in our proposed method (\cref{alg:off-policy optimization}).
+At a high level, the algorithm first computes LCBs $L(X, A)$ for all action-context pairs $(A, X)$.
+The lower confidence bound satisfies $L(A, X) \leq V(A, X)$ with a high probability.
+Then it takes an action $\hat{A}_X$ with the highest lower confidence bound $L(\cdot, X)$ in each context $X$.
+In \cref{sec:structured pessimism,sec:lcbs}, we show how to design LCBs for entire lists of items efficiently.
+These LCBs, and our subsequent analysis in \cref{sec:analysis}, are our main technical contributions.

-Lower confidence bounds may not be useful if $\hat{V}$ approximates $V$ poorly everywhere.
-However, suppose that we are in a benign case where $\hat{V}(A_{*, X}, X)$ approximates $V(A_{*, X}, X)$ well at the maximum.
-This is a common case in practice, as deployed logging policies are often already optimized to select high-value items.
-Then optimization with respect to a lower confidence bound (\cref{alg:off-policy optimization}) can lead to major benefits.
-Specifically, low-value items can only be chosen if the LCBs of good items are low.
-This cannot happen by definition because the good items are logged and thus have tight confidence intervals.
+Lower confidence bounds are beneficial when $\hat{V}$ does not approximate $V$ uniformly well.
+Specifically, suppose that $\hat{V}$ approximates $V$ better around optimal solutions $A_{*, X}$.
+This is common in practice because deployed logging policies $\pi_0$ are already optimized to select high-value items.
+Then, low-value items can only be chosen if the LCBs of high-value items are low.
+This cannot happen because the high-value items are logged frequently; and thus their estimated mean values are high and their confidence intervals are tight.

-For instance, consider an example with two lists of recommended items where the first consists of items with a click-through rate (CTR) of 1, but all of those items were recommended only once.
-The second list has items with a CTR 0.5, but those items are popular and they were recommended thousand times.
-In practice, it is possible that some items have an estimated CTR of 1 if they were shown just once, simply because there are many items, and optimizing according to MLE would pick one of these uncertain items.
+As a concrete example, consider two lists of recommended items.
+The first list contains items with an estimated click-through rate (CTR) of $1$, but all of them were recommended only once.
+The other list contains items with an estimated CTR of $0.5$, but those items are popular and were recommended a thousand times.
+Off-policy optimization with the MLE estimator would choose the first list, whose estimated value is high, but the actual value may be low.
+Off-policy optimization with LCBs would choose the other list since its estimated value is reasonably high but more certain.